 Scarborough Beach

-You have a car park or street parking, and it is busy on weekends with families using not only the beach but the playgrounds located here.
+You have a car park or street parking, and it is busy on weekends with families using the beach and the playgrounds.

 Railway and Pirate Place at Scarborough Park

-Also at the beach is the largest playground and part of the Redcliffe attractions for the family.
+Also at the beach is the largest playground, part of the Redcliffe attractions for families.

-A Pirate Ship and Train are just two of the attractions for the kids to play on, along with the usual swings.
+A Pirate Ship and a Train are just two attractions for the kids to play on, along with the usual swings.

-If your kids love climbing, then the Cotton Tree Forest is for them.
-Gnarled Cotton Wood Trees offer plenty of opportunities for them to explore the cool undergrowth.
+If your kids love climbing, the Cotton Tree Forest is for them.
+Gnarled Cottonwood Trees offer plenty of opportunities for them to explore the cool undergrowth.

-This is definitely a playground where your kids can let their imaginations run wild.
+This is a playground where your kids can let their imaginations run wild.

 Reef Point and Scarborough Marina

-You can pick up the walkway again here as you check out the views over Deception Bay on your walk around the Marina.
+You can pick up the walkway again here as you walk around the marina, checking out the views over Deception Bay.

-If the winds are strong, then you can be sure that kite surfers will be out here.
-You can take a stroll around the marina, and keep an eye out for local birdlife, or enjoy something to eat at Sea, Salt and Vine Cafe.
-So many Redcliffe attractions in such a small area, where you can enjoy nature at its best.
+If the winds are strong, you can be sure that kite surfers will be out here.
+You can take a stroll around the marina, watch for local birdlife, or enjoy something to eat at Sea, Salt and Vine Cafe.
+There are so many Redcliffe attractions in such a small area that you can enjoy nature at its best.

 Hours at Sea Salt and Vine